guilschaidhauer/poc-seed-back-end/README.md

 # POC backend seed project using node.js
 Backend seed project based on Node.js.
 This project is meant to give you a head start in the development of simple or proof of concept projects.

-For the backend project please see [poc-seed-front-end](https://github.com/guilschaidhauer/poc-seed-front-end).
+For the frontend project please see [poc-seed-front-end](https://github.com/guilschaidhauer/poc-seed-front-end).

 ## Prerequisites
 - Node.js installed